-10.5 The Discussion and Conclusion
+10.5 Discussion

-- To help your audience interpret the mean effect size you can present - References to other established effect sizes. - o Rosenthal's (1991) file-drawer statistic. - $\circ$ Other statistics mentioned in section 8.4 designed to provide intuitive meaning to effect sizes. - You should attempt to provide an explanation for any significant moderators revealed by your analyses. - You should describe the performance of any models you built in attempts to predict effect sizes.

-- You should discuss the diversity of the studies in your sample. - You should consider the implications of your findings for the major theoretical perspectives in the area of analysis. - You should make theoretical inferences based on your results.
-What implications might they have for applied settings? - You should mention any features of your analysis that might limit the generalizability of the results. - You should conclude with specific recommendations for the direction of future research.
+- To help your audience interpret the mean effect size you can present - $\circ$ References to other established effect sizes. - o Rosenthal's (1991) file-drawer statistic. - o Other statistics mentioned in section 8.7 designed to provide intuitive meaning to effect sizes. - You should attempt to provide an explanation for any significant moderators revealed by your analyses.
+Ideally you will be able to use a single theoretical perspective to explain a collection of your significant moderators. - You should describe the performance of any models you built in attempts to predict effect sizes. - You should discuss the diversity of the studies in your sample. - You should consider the implications of your findings for the major theoretical perspectives in the area of analysis. - You should make theoretical inferences based on your results.
+What implications might they have for applied settings? - You should mention any features of your analysis that might limit the generalizability of the results. - You should conclude with specific recommendations for the direction of future research. - You should highlight specific conditions under which the effect has only rarely been investigated.
+This might include particular populations or particular levels of your moderator variables. - You should discuss important sources of multicollinearity that you found, and suggest future studies that can better separate the variables.